-There has never been more choice in terms of webinar platforms - all you have to do is Google the word 'webinars' and you’ll be inundated with choice.
+With so many webinar platforms to choose from, selecting the perfect platform can feel like a daunting task.
+All you have to do is Google the word 'webinars' and you’ll be inundated with choice.
 It can all be really confusing, even if you’re already using a webinar platform.

 However, before you go ahead and choose a webinar software provider, there are a few key things to consider: your goals, your budget, your content, and your audience.
 Once you know what you need from a webinar platform you can then begin to research and determine which provider has the best product for you.